dillonalaird/Attention/README.md

 The datasets can be downloaded from [here](http://nlp.stanford.edu/projects/nmt/).
 In order to run the models as is you will need to rename the dataset filenames according to the names found in `main.py`.
-You will also need to add the "<pad>" token to the vocab file.
+You will also need to add the "&lt;pad&gt;" token to the vocab file.